Rūaumoko

 In Māori mythology, Rūaumoko (also known as Rūamoko) is the god of earthquakes, volcanoes and seasons.
-He is the youngest son of Ranginui (the Sky father) and Papatūānuku (the Earth mother) (commonly called Rangi and Papa).
+He is the youngest son of Ranginui (the Sky Father) and Papatūānuku (the Earth Mother).
+Māori mythology attributes earthquakes and volcanic activity to his movements and actions within the earth.
+Rūaumoko is believed to reside beneath the earth's surface, and his movements cause tremors and eruptions.